-Guidance and Guidance and Manufacturer's Declaration - Electromagnetic Emissions The HemoSphere advanced monitor is intended for use in the electromagnetic environment specified below.
+Guidance and Manufacturer's Declaration - Electromagnetic Emissions The HemoSphere advanced monitor is intended for use in the electromagnetic environment specified below.
 The customer or user of the HemoSphere advanced monitor should assure that it is used in such an environment.
 Emissions Compliance Description RF emissions CISPR 11 Group 1 The HemoSphere advanced monitor uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference with nearby electronic equipment.
-RF emissions CISPR 11 Class A The HemoSphere advanced monitor is suitable for use in all establishments other than domestic and those directly Harmonic emissions IEC 61000-3-2 Class A that supplies buildings used for domestic purposes.
+RF emissions CISPR 11 Class A The HemoSphere advanced monitor is suitable for use in all establishments other than domestic and those directly Harmonic emissions IEC 61000-3-2 Class A connected to the public low-voltage power supply network that supplies buildings used for domestic purposes.
 Voltage fluctuation/ Flicker emissions IEC 61000-3-3 Complies